 A student registering for a course must meet the prerequisites or otherwise satisfy the instructor of his or her preparation to take the course.
 After notification, an instructor may withdraw a student who does not have the proper prerequisites for the class as stated in the catalog.
-All prerequisites may be waived with instructor's approval.
+Prerequisite may be waived by the instructor.